6 Best Honda Civic Type R EP3 Braking Upgrades

 On the other hand, because of the compounds used, they are the best options for pure race cars.
 They are nearly always based on ceramic fibres, which are more expensive but offer better performance than organic or semi-metallic.

-The Ferodo DS3000 brake pads are a step up from its track-based cousin, the DS2500.
+The Ferodo DS3000 brake pads are a step up from their track-based cousin, the DS2500.

 With an average friction coefficient of 0.48 and an optimal temperature range of 200°C-650°C, they can get much hotter and perform well.